 When going to bed for the night, you should remove your hearing aids and open the battery door to help conserve battery life.When you are next ready to top-up your battery supply, see our bloom...
 Read more

 If there is a button on the hearing aid, it is there to select between different listening programs or environments.Some makes and models work automatically.
-For what t...
+For what type of hearing aid suit you, look at our main range and ask for a de...
 Read more

 If your hearing aid is beeping, this can mean a variety of things.
 Beeps can indicate that a battery is getting low, that the hearing aid program is changing (when you push the program button) or there are changes to the volume.If you a...
 Read more

 That is the wax filter.
 It is there to prevent wax from getting into the delicate components of your hearing aid.
 When this becomes clogged with wax or other debris, you will need to change this to ensure your hearing aid stays in good ...
 Read more

 That is the vent.
 The vent allows for some sounds to enter your ear naturally as well as provide ventilation for your ear canal.
 Natural ventilation is important because it prevents the 'plugged up' or occluded sensation you would get i...
 Read more

 Some hearing aids have a retrieval cord to assist you with the removal of your hearing aids.
 When the hearing aid is in your ear, grasp the line firmly and pull to remove your hearing aid.
 Read more

 Rotate the volume control wheel forward/towards your face (when wearing the hearing aid) to increase volume.
 Rotate the wheel backwards/away from your face to decrease volume.
 Read more